NEW VERSION

 ![]() |

-Sand the edges of the pieces that have just been cut.
+Sand the edges of the freshly cut pieces.
 Then, apply an edge finish to the top of piece P2.

 ![]() |